Joséphine de Beauharnais: Paintings

 Joséphine worked with and sought out the works of many artists throughout her lifetime.
 In the area of painters she mainly was a collector of paintings but she was painted by and worked with several artists such as Jacques-Louis David and François Gérard.
-However, there was one painter whom Joséphine favored and commissioned more often than others, Antoine-Jean Gros.
+There was one painter whom Joséphine admired, Antoine-Jean Gros whom she met in 1796.
+However her admiration for Gros was formal and courtly rather than personal.
+Gros was primarily associated with Napoleon's regime as he was the leading history painter.
 Gros, upon hearing that Joséphine would be visiting Genoa, worked to get an introduction knowing that the association with Joséphine would help him become more well-known.

-Upon meeting with Gros and seeing his work, Joséphine asked him to come back to Milan with her and to live in her residences.
+Josephine met with Gros and asked him to come back to Milan with her and to live in her residences.
 Joséphine then commissioned him to create a portrait of her husband, the then General Bonaparte.
 The work took several sittings between Gros and Napoleon and would be named Bonaparte at the Pont d'Arcole.
 This painting would become a big part of Napoleon's propaganda and iconography.
 Gros would go on to paint other portraits of Napoleon, which always portrayed him as a fierce conqueror, propagating the image of Napoleon as powerful and unstoppable.
 Joséphine as a supporter and patron of Gros, aided him in becoming a central conduit for the message that the government was trying to disseminate about the rule of the Emperor in that time.

+In 1798, Joséphine became Pierre-Joseph Redouté's patron and later he became her official court artist.
+Redouté was the artist with whom Joséphine had the closest professional and personal relationship.
+Joséphine employed Redouté at Château de Malmaison to document her gardens and commissioned the following works: Les Liliacées and Les Roses.
+The book Roses for an Empress: Josephine Bonaparte & Pierre Joseph Redouté is devoted entirely to their collaboration.
+It reproduces documents and letters illustrating their artistic partnership.
+Pierre was not only commissioned for portraits, he was integrated into her personal intellectual world through teaching her collecting, botany and classification.